-In one of the most spectacular locations to compete, the 10th Marco Polo Triathlon Challenge returns to Korcula Island in April (Date TBC).
+In one of the most spectacular locations to compete, the 10th Marco Polo Triathlon Challenge returns to Korcula Island 24 – 26 April.
 Whether you take part in the competition or there to support, it’s a fun day out in, hopefully, the sun.

 Baroque Music Festival

 Staged in stunning venues across the island, the Baroque Music Festival returns to Korcula for the 9th time between late August into September.
 The line up features some of the finest Croatian & International Baroque ensemble and soloists artists.

 As a musical island, Korcula also plays host to a couple of Jazz Festivals typically featuring local and international artists.
 In August you can enjoy the Jazz Summer Festival over a couple of nights in Korcula Town and a similar festival in Vela Luka.

 At the beginning of August, the Kumpanija Knights group reconstruct the Battle of Gica in the town of Blato.
 In 1571 a fierce battle broke out between invading pirates and local people defending their town.
 You’ll have to watch the battle to find out who was victorious!

 Korcula has a long-standing water polo tradition.
 In August local teams in Korcula Town and also in Vela Luka compete to become each town’s victors.
 It’s a very popular event which involves a lot of cheering and flag swinging.

 Maybe one for the kids, but even adults can get involved during the donkey racing held in Lumbarda on several days during the summer program.
 Sign up and race for the prize, a prsut ham!

 If you’re visiting Korcula during the Spring, you’ll likely you see locals foraging for wild asparagus.
 To celebrate this delicious vegetable, children from a local school will be serving delicious asparagus dishes and traditional sweets in May (Date TBC) at Plokata Square, Korcula Town.